aberle/recipeasy/README.md

 =========
 * Add 'about' page to include app info and give credit to FoodGawker
 * Add colored bars to page sides to make it feel more 'narrow' on desktop
-* Complete nginx/uwgsi configuration so app can persistently run on nginx